Writing Statement of Intent

 Achieve: We encourage our children to achieve in all areas not just in school but in life beyond school.
 The teaching of all aspects of English is therefore given high priority.
 We aim to develop pupils’ abilities within an integrated Framework of Speaking & Listening, Reading and Writing.
 Pupils are also given opportunities to interrelate the requirements of English within a broad and balanced approach to the teaching of English across the whole curriculum, with opportunities to consolidate and reinforce taught literacy skills.
 At St Michael with St John, we strive for all children to be a ‘Primary Literate Pupil’.

-At SMSJ we use the Lancashire Planning Units as a basis for our English (writing) curriculum.
+At SMSJ we use the Ready Steady Write Planning Units from Literacy Counts as a basis for our English (writing) curriculum.
 Through our English planning we aim to consolidate three key features of writing.
 These are:

 - Phonics, Spelling and Vocabulary (Word Level)

 - Sentence Structure, Grammar and Punctuation (Sentence Level)